TULiberalArts/English/pages/next-stops.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /next-stops/
+published: true
+# meta-data variables
 title: Next Stops
-permalink: /next-stops/
-layout: tla_page
 description: >-
  What can I do with a BA in English?
 You're more valuable than you think.
  The skills you develop as an English major translate into many careers.
 keywords: 'careers for English majors, careers for English degree, Temple Department of English, internships English majors'
-published: true
+# custom variables
+sidebar: false
 ---
 What’s next after you earn your English degree from Temple University?
 Graduates have a lot of options.
 So [make your declaration](#make-your-declaration) and [apply](#apply) to Temple after you come [visit us](#visit-us) and find out what a College of Liberal Arts English degree is all about.
 Need to learn more?
 Find out everything you need to know about our [application deadlines](#deadlines) and [transfer policies](#thinking-of-transferring).